Deltares/hydromt/docs/user_guide/model_update.rst

     By default all model data is written at the end of the update method.
-If your update however only affects a certain model data (e.g. maps or forcing) you can add a write_* method (e.g. `write_maps`, `write_forcing`) to the .ini file and only these data will be written.
+If your update however only affects a certain model data (e.g. maps or forcing) you can add a write_* method (e.g. `write_maps`, `write_forcing`) to the .yaml file and only these data will be written.

-    Note that the model config is often changed as part of the a model method and `write_config` should thus be added to the .ini file to keep the model data and config consistent.
+    Note that the model config is often changed as part of the a model method and `write_config` should thus be added to the .yaml file to keep the model data and config consistent.

 .. _cli_update: